elestio-examples/hyperswitch/README.md

 5. Paste the copied password when prompted.
 6. docker_compose.toml is located at `config>docker_compose.toml`

-If you want to edit this file, don't forget to do thesed commands:
+If you want to edit this file, don't forget to do these commands:

     docker-compose down;
     docker-compose up -d;